wormhole-foundation/xdapp-book/src/technical/evm/nftLayer.md

 # NFT Bridge

-This section will explain how to properly interact with the NFT Bridge in an EVM ecosystem.
+This section will explain how to properly interact with the NFT Bridge Module in an EVM ecosystem.

 ## Configuring the interface